Building a Legacy in the Kootenai

 Montanans know that by working together, we can manage our forests, provide jobs for rural communities, and conserve and restore key wildlife habitat and blue ribbon headwaters.
 Over ten years ago, that’s exactly what the Kootenai Forest Stakeholders Coalition set out to do.
 Business owners, local elected officials, and community members began working to find common ground forest management solutions that enrich the economies and quality of life of local communities that will provide jobs in the front country while protecting the solitude of the backcountry.

 In late 2015, the Kootenai Forest Stakeholders struck a historic agreement that establishes guidelines for timber management, creates areas for motorized and non-motorized recreation, and proposes to designate 180,000 acres of additional new wilderness.
 The agreement prioritizes protection for wild roadless lands in the Yaak, Cabinet Mountains, and Scotchman Peaks.
-Click to see a map illustrating how this agreement would protect these special places in the Kootenai.
+See how this agreement would protect these special places in the Kootenai.

 More importantly, this agreement means that the communities of Lincoln and Sanders Counties are moving beyond past conflicts and working together to protect watersheds, secure big game habitat, and maintain a sense of solitude – and mystery – that makes the Kootenai so special.

 MWA is doing what we do best – working every day with Montanans from all walks of life on a realistic, practical strategy for communities like Libby and Troy, while forever protecting pristine backcountry.
 It's time to put the past behind us and work together for a better future for the Kootenai National Forest.
 MWA, along with diverse citizens of the Kootenai, are doing just that.